awsdocs/amazon-redshift-management-guide/doc_source/query-editor-v2-using.md

 1. Choose **Create schema**\.

-   The new schema appears in the object browser panel\.
+   The new schema appears in the tree\-view panel\.

 **To create a table**